umbertocicciaa/easy-mlops/docs/cli.md

 # CLI Reference

-Make MLOps Easy exposes a Click-based command-line interface under the executable `make-mlops-easy`.
-All commands share the same configuration system and logging facilities.

-## Global Usage
+The `make-mlops-easy` command line interface wraps the distributed runtime and exposes high-level pipeline workflows.
+Commands are implemented with Click and share a consistent set of options such as `--config`, `--master-url`, and `--poll-interval`.

 ```bash
 make-mlops-easy [COMMAND] [OPTIONS]
 ```

-Run `make-mlops-easy --help` to see top-level commands and `make-mlops-easy <command> --help` for per-command options.
+Run `make-mlops-easy --help` to inspect the top-level commands or append `--help` to any command for detailed usage.

-## Commands
+## Workflow commands

 ### `train`